akka/akka/akka-docs/src/main/paradox/distributed-data.md

 For the full documentation of this feature and for new projects see @ref:[Distributed Data - Subscribe](typed/distributed-data.md#subscribe).

-You may also register interest in change notifications by sending `Replicator.Subscribe` message to the `Replicator`.
-It will send `Replicator.Changed` messages to the registered subscriber when the data for the subscribed key is updated.
+You may also register interest in change notifications by sending @apidoc[Replicator.Subscribe](akka.cluster.ddata.Replicator.Subscribe) message to the `Replicator`.
+It will send @apidoc[Replicator.Changed](akka.cluster.ddata.Replicator.Changed) messages to the registered subscriber when the data for the subscribed key is updated.
 Subscribers will be notified periodically with the configured `notify-subscribers-interval`, and it is also possible to send an explicit `Replicator.FlushChanges` message to the `Replicator` to notify the subscribers immediately.

 The subscriber is automatically removed if the subscriber is terminated.
-A subscriber can also be deregistered with the `Replicator.Unsubscribe` message.
+A subscriber can also be deregistered with the @apidoc[Replicator.Unsubscribe](akka.cluster.ddata.Replicator.Unsubscribe) message.

 Scala
 : @@snip [DistributedDataDocSpec.scala](/akka-docs/src/test/scala/docs/ddata/DistributedDataDocSpec.scala) { #subscribe }